Do Go On - 369 - The Night Witches

 Have a sit.

-Get ready for the entertainment have
+Get ready for the entertainment.

-i'm really thinking about moving Dave on.
+I'm really thinking about moving Dave on.

-Someone's got to give him work.
+Someone's got to give him a word.

 No, I think it's great.